maylay/postActiv/CodingStandards.md

 *  You can use a license other than the AGPL if you are writing 100% from scratch.
-If you do, include the source code file header specified by your given license, and change the @license link as appropriate.
+If you do, include the source code file header specified by your given license, and change the license link as appropriate.

 8. FILE CONSOLIDATION